 Despite the fact that C++ has all of these features, C is still in use today.
 This is because C is lower level, and therefore smaller and faster.
 As much of the Windows OS is written in C++, many parts of its core components are made in C for the extra speed.
 C is a good choice for embedded systems because of this extra performance.

-C++, on the other hand, is still blazingly fast and is the first choice for systems that require speed but still need the functionality that C++ offers.
-Fields like AAA game design and networking use C++ because it’s fast, but it still retains higher level features that make development realistically possible.
+C++, on the other hand, is still incredibly fast.
+It is the first choice for systems that require speed but still need the functionality that C++ offers.
+Fields like AAA game design and networking use C++ because it’s fast, but it still retains higher-level features that make development realistically possible.

+Learning C or C++ is a good move if you’re looking to break into tech.
 C++ is a superset of C. C++ is object-oriented, bottom-up, and includes many high-level features.
-C is low level, procedural, and top-down.
+C is low-level, procedural, and top-down.
 C is still in use because it is slightly faster and smaller than C++.